-The way to obtain a VAT ID number – issued by the Italian Revenue Agency (Agenzia delle Entrate) – is completing and submitting a “Declaration of commencement, change of data or cessation of activity”.
+To obtain a VAT ID number in Italy, you need to complete and submit a “Declaration of commencement, change of data or cessation of activity” to the issuing body, the Italian Revenue Agency (Agenzia delle Entrate).
 In the Declaration, it is required to provide the identification details, the code of the type of activity to be pursued, and the place of business.

-The OSS (One Stop Shop) and the IOSS (Import One Stop Shop) are optional VAT schemes available also in Italy.
+The OSS (One Stop Shop) and the IOSS (Import One Stop Shop) are optional EU VAT schemes available in Italy.
 They allow taxable persons to discharge their VAT obligations due in several EU countries electronically in one single EU country.
-These schemes apply only to certain transactions: supplies of goods and services rendered to final consumers in the EU.
+These schemes apply only to certain transactions, i.e. to supplies of goods and services rendered to final consumers in the EU.

 The MOSS (Mini One Stop Shop) has been extended to become a One Stop Shop (OSS) (from the 1st of July 2021) in order to cover a wider range of supplies (distance sales and services B2C) and include further simplifications.